 Take stock of sugar.
-In order to know how much added sugar is in food, it's important to be able to spot it on a label.
+In order to know how much added sugar is in food, look at the label.
 Current food labels display total sugar—which includes natural sugars like those found in an apple—and may or may not include any added sugars used to enhance flavor.
 On average, Americans get about 13% of their total calories from added sugars, with the major sources being sugar-sweetened beverages and snacks and sweets.
-By July 2018, however, food labels must display "Includes X g Added Sugars" under "Total Sugars."
+By July 2021, however, all food labels will include added sugars under "Total Sugars."
 This change makes it easier for parents to understand how much sugar has been added to a product.
 See Changes to the Nutrition Facts Label: What Parents Need to Know for more information and a side-by-side comparison of the original and new labels.
-It also helps to know the conversion of sugar from grams to teaspoons (i.e., 4 grams = 1 teaspoon).
-In a 2,000-calorie-a-day diet, for example, 10% would be equal to about 50 grams of sugar (or 10 teaspoons).
+Since labels often use grams, be sure you know the conversion of grams to teaspoons.
+For example 4 grams = 1 teaspoon so in a 2,000-calorie-a-day diet, 10% would be equal to about 50 grams of sugar (or 10 teaspoons).

 Keep beverages simple.
-Stick with milk (including non-dairy milk) and water as your child's main beverages.
-While the American Academy of Pediatrics (AAP) does suggest 100% fruit juice can be an acceptable part of a healthy diet, be aware that it's wise to offer it in age-appropriate moderation (none routinely under 12 months of age and no more than 4 oz. per day for 1 to 3 year old children or 4 to 6 oz. for 4 to 6 year old children).
-In reality, it can be challenging to limit once kids get used to the sweetness.
-An alternative to juice would be to place sliced fruit into water to give it some flavor without the excess sugar.
+Stick with milk and water as your child's main beverages.
+While 100% fruit juice can be an acceptable part of a healthy diet, offer it in age-appropriate moderation (no juice for children under 12 months of age, no more than 4 oz. per day for 1 to 3 year olds, and only 4 to 6 oz. for 4 to 6 year olds).
+In reality, it can be challenging to limit sweet beverages once kids get used them.
+Offer alternative to juice by placing sliced fruit into water to give it some flavor without the excess sugar.
 Also avoid letting your child sip on juice (or any other sugar-containing liquid, for that matter) for long periods.
-Whether by bottle, sippy cup, box, or cup, bathing one's teeth in sugary liquids can cause serious tooth decay.
+Whether by bottle, sippy cup, box, or cup, bathing the teeth in sugary liquids can cause serious tooth decay.

 Avoid rewards with sugar.
 Whether it's at home, in the classroom, or on the sports field, far too often kids are rewarded for good behavior with sugary treats.
 In the quest to coax kids to eat better, parents may reward "one more bite of peas" with a sweet treat.
-While these kind of rewards may work in the short term, it becomes a problem when children learn to expect a reward for appropriate behavior.
-A few sweets may turn into expectations for larger rewards like cell phones and designer clothes as children turn into teens.
-Consider yourself warned!
+While this kind of reward may work in the short term, it becomes a problem when children learn to expect it for appropriate behavior.

 Change the culture.
-Far too often we celebrate holidays, birthdays, and other special occasions with sweets—making it challenging to curtail our kids' (and our own) cravings.
+Far too often we celebrate holidays, birthdays, and other special occasions with sweets—making it hard to avoid sweets.
 However, kids value other "treats" just as much as sugary ones.
 With some creativity many of the sugary celebrations can be reinvented with new, healthier traditions.
-Talk to the teachers at your child's school, their coaches, scoutmasters, and other parents to come up with ways to celebrate with more fun and less sugar.
+Talk to your child's teachers, coaches, scoutmasters, and other parents to come up with ways to celebrate with more fun and less sugar.
 If your child's sports team provides sweet treats after games, for example, suggest to the coaches that whole fruit may be a healthier alternative.
 In addition, plain water is the best drink for most children engaging in routine physical activity; the AAP clinical report on the subject says kids should not consume energy drinks and rarely need sports drinks.

 Find balance.
 Although we would like our kids to stay away from sugary treats as much as possible, we also want them to learn how to balance all the available choices when they are able to make food decisions for themselves.
 Keeping sugary treats under lock and key—or banning them all together—may also fuel an unhealthy craving for sugar.
 Show your children that an occasional dessert or sweet treat can be part of a balanced diet; model that behavior yourself!
 Sweets and snacks in appropriate portions are OK in moderation.